 This quasi-religious movement is believed to have more than 70 million adherents around the world.
-Television “talk shows” parade a variety of “spiritualists” before the public; these are people who claim to be able to “channel” through from the earth to the realm of the dead.
+Talk shows parade a variety of spiritualists before the public.
+These are people who claim to be able to “channel” through from the earth to the realm of the dead.
 They are willing to provide their services to folks who would like to contact their deceased loved ones — for an appropriate “fee” of course!

-The practice of “spiritualism” (not to be confused with the biblical use of the term “spiritual”) reaches far back into antiquity.
-It was voguish in both Babylon and Egypt (the latter country being known as “the mother of the occult”.
+The practice of spiritualism should not be confused with the biblical use of the term “spiritual”.
+The practice reaches far back into antiquity.
+It was popular in both Babylon and Egypt — the latter country being known as “the mother of the occult”.

-“And he made his son to pass through the fire, and practiced augury, and used enchantments, and dealt with them that had familiar spirits, and with wizards: he wrought much evil in the sight of Jehovah, to provoke him to anger” (2 Kings 21:6).
+“And he made his son to pass through the fire, and practiced augury, and used enchantments, and dealt with them that had familiar spirits, and with wizards: he wrought much evil in the sight of Jehovah, to provoke him to anger” (2 Kgs.
+21:6).

 The inspired prophets were clear in their denunciation of this evil ritualism.
-The person who sought to contact the dead was called a “necromancer” (Deuteronomy 18:11).
+The person who attempted to contact the dead was called a “necromancer” (Deut.
+18:11).
 The Hebrew term seems to mean “one who inquires of the dead.”

-Again: “Turn not to them who have familiar spirits” (Leviticus 19:31), the reason being, “the soul that turns unto them that have familiar spirits, unto the wizards, to play the harlot after them, I will set my face against that soul, and will cut him off from among the people” (Leviticus 20:6).
-To be “cut off” was the equivalent of being subject to the death penalty (20:27).
+Again: “Turn not to them who have familiar spirits” (Lev.
+19:31), the reason being, “the soul that turns unto them that have familiar spirits, unto the wizards, to play the harlot after them, I will set my face against that soul, and will cut him off from among the people” (Lev.
+20:6).

 Contacting the Dead